likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

                         data is caught up with source
 ```

-Lets cleanup the default rados gateway installation, by default when ever a rados gateway daemon starts it will configure and use a default zone and zonegroup, to avoid confusions it's allways better to delete our default zone and zonegroups in both clusters.
+Lets clean-up the default rados gateway installation, by default when ever a rados gateway daemon starts it will configure and use a default zone and zonegroup, to avoid confusions it's always better to delete our default zone and zonegroups in both clusters.

 Once RadosGW services are working with the new values, delete default values for zonegroup and zone in the master zone:
 ```